jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 Save that file and run `leap deploy` again.
 When you next log on to the web application, the user kangaroo will now be an admin.

-If you want to restrict who can register a new user, see [[webapp]] for configuration options.
+If you want to open up registration of new users, see [[webapp]] for configuration options.

 What is next?
 ======================